 Feel free to use your own preferred recipe.
-Organize participants to clean up and prepare the food for the movie night.
+Organize participants to clean up and prepare the meal for the night.
 Make sure everyone has a job, even if it is a small one.
 Remember to pray before everyone starts eating.